Ay-De/Surface_Duo_2_GCam/README.md

 Current configs can be downloaded from the Release page to the right, while additional informations regarding the Settings and so on can be found in the Wiki page.

-## Current status

-Recommended GCam Port (Based on Google Camera 8.4):
+## Recommended GCam Port

-LMC R15 by Hasli
+LMC R15 by Hasli (Based on Google Camera 8.4)

 [LMC8.4_R15_glens.apk](https://www.celsoazevedo.com/files/android/google-camera/dev-hasli/f/dl11/)